Responsibilities of Parents

 - Remain patient in times of hardship

-- Don’t look down on people in arrogance
+- Don’t look down on people with arrogance

 - Be modest in manner and speech

 This is a model example of parental responsibility and advice.
 Prophet Luqman guides his own son on the path with simple but memorable words.
-This advice is applicable even now and can be followed and used by any parent wanting to raise a child in the light of Islam.
-If all parents implemented Prophet Luqman’s advice then there would be no need to worry about the fate of our children because they would have been shown the path that leads to Paradise.
+Any parent wanting to raise a child in the light of Islam can follow and use this advice, as it remains applicable even today.
+If all parents implement Prophet Luqman’s advice, they wouldn’t need to worry about the fate of their children, as they would show them the path leading to Paradise.

-The mother’s role may be even greater, while the children are young they are very close to her and dependent upon her, and they spend more time with her than with anyone else.
+The mother’s role may be even greater.
+While children are young they are very close to her and dependent upon her, and they spend more time with her than with anyone else.
 There is an Islamic saying: “The mother is the first school”.
 She may even be unaware that she is serving as a role model in her behaviour and attitude.
-Every mother should be conscious of her role and do her best to make it beneficial for the development of her children as they set out on the journey of life.
+Every mother should be conscious of her role and do her best to make it beneficial for the development of her children.

 Parental care and guidance are fundamental in raising children.
-Some parents nowadays become so preoccupied with their jobs or with making money or with their social lives that children are often neglected.
-They may be ignored or left for hours in front of the TV, PS4 or iPad or they may be sent to day-care centres at a very early age to be cared for by other people.
-The parents’ right to respect from their children is dependent upon the children’s right to loving care and guidance of their parents.
+Nowadays, some parents become overly engrossed in their careers, financial pursuits, or social activities, often resulting in their children being neglected.
+Some children may be ignored or left for hours in front of the TV or iPad or they may be sent to day-care centres at a very early age to be cared for by other people.
+The parents’ right to respect is dependent upon the children’s right to receive loving care and guidance from their parents.